Project Unify Team

 Project Unify: Blueprints and proofs of concept for multi-domain interoperability

-Project Unify is an advanced, cross-industry and cross-sector development project of Stewards of Change Institute and its National Interoperability Collaborative (NIC).
+Project Unify is a cross-industry and cross-sector advanced development project of Stewards of Change Institute and its National Interoperability Collaborative (NIC).
 The project is exploring the use of existing and draft standards to implement secure information sharing and interoperability across healthcare, behavioral health and human services, as well as other domains (education, child welfare, etc.) that encompass the social determinants of health and well-being for individuals, families and communities.

 Unify’s goals are to: